nasadourian/Animal_Bites/tableau/README_Tableau.md

 * **Breed:** Pitbull, German Shepard, and Labrador Retrievers are the 3 dog breeds with the most reported total bites, location of bite does not matter.
 Pitbulls have 2.25x more reported bites compared to any other breed.

 * **Coat Color:** As far as coat colors go, the most bites have been done by animals with Black, Brown, White, Gray and Tan coats, respectively.
-Animals with a black coat make up more than 25% of animal bites, and Black and Brown together make up nearly 50% of total bites.
+Animals with a black coat alone account for 30% of animal bites, but black and brown coat dogs comprise 50% of recorded animal bites.

 ## Dataset
 Dataset was provided by [Kaggle](https://www.kaggle.com/datasets/rtatman/animal-bites/data).